rsperberg/guides/README.md

 Famo.us Guides
 ==============

-These are simply copies of the materials availale in our [online guides documentation][famous-guides].
+These are simply copies of the materials available in our [online guides documentation][famous-guides].